Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 WorldCupMatches.csv
 (<https://www.kaggle.com/abecklas/fifa-world-cup#WorldCupMatches.csv>)

-This dataset is related to idea \#2 regarding all FIFA World Cup matches from every tournament during the period of 1930-2014.
+This dataset is related to Idea \#1, and it includes information concerning all matches from every FIFA World Cup tournament during the period of 1930-2014.

 ### Dataset \#2

 ted\_main.csv (<https://www.kaggle.com/rounakbanik/ted-talks>)

-This dataset is related to idea \#3 regarding the popularity and relatedness of TED Talks throughout the 2000’s.
+This dataset is related to Idea \#3 regarding the popularity and relatedness of TED Talks throughout the 2000’s.

 ### Dataset \#3